Lightweight Backpack Hunting Gear List

 If you are needing companion PDF/Word checklists to print out or carry on your phone, the checklists can be downloaded here for free!
 If you need a gear list for general backpacking (non-hunting version), check out our Lightweight Backpacking Gear List.

-This gear list is intended to be for an early season archery or rifle hunt.
-If you are hunting late season, you can use the same list - just make sure to throw in some extra layers, heavier boots, warm gloves, and a four season tent/stove combo!
+This gear list is intended to be for an early season backcountry archery or rifle hunt.
+If you are hunting late season, you can use the same list - just make sure to pack some extra layers, heavier boots, warm gloves, and a four season tent/stove combo!

 Shelter and Bedding